 Stephan Bausch advises and assists companies prior to and during court proceedings.
 When dealing with complicated issues and questions of law, and also when handling more straightforward cases, Stephan Bausch works with his clients to determine their economic and strategic aims in order to achieve them as successfully as possible.
 He focuses on representing banks and financial service providers in lawsuits concerning advice given and prospectus liability in connection with, for example, interest rate derivatives, film funds, open-ended property funds or certificates.
 Furthermore, Stephan Bausch represents companies in court proceedings concerning commercial and corporate law issues.

-Stephan Bausch was born in 1975 and spent part of his school years in Fort Myers, Florida, USA.
+Stephan Bausch spent part of his school years in Fort Myers, Florida, USA.
 From 1995 to 2001, he studied law at the Universities of Bonn, Germany, and Aix-en-Provence.
 France.
 After spending some time in Toulouse, France for research purposes, he was awarded his doctorate on a comparative law topic in 2004.

 From 2006 to 2013, Stephan Bausch was a member of the litigation practice group of Freshfields Bruckhaus Deringer LLP in Cologne and Frankfurt (Germany).
 In 2013, he joined Luther as a partner.
 He is co-head of the German-wide Complex Disputes Team.